elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - A single independent variable is changed
 - Events can be shocks (weather that affects wheat yields, discovery of new oil)

-### Disagreeing Macroeconomists Intr
+### Disagreeing Macroeconomists

-- always can find someone who disagrees with the status qup
+- always can find someone who disagrees with the status quo
 - can even disagree with themselves
 - **positive analysis**: economic consequences without desirability analysis
   - what would happen if income tax increased by 5%